 20 Experiences You Should Have Before You Turn 30

-I tend to think of myself as an “it’s never too late” variety of person.
+I tend to think of myself as an “it’s never too late” kind of person.
 It’s never too late to move to a new city.
 It’s never too late to change your career.
 It’s never too late to learn Spanish.
 Some might call it delusion, but I call it optimism.
-That said, there are plenty of experiences you should have when you’re young, if the opportunity presents itself or if life allows.
+That said, there are plenty of experiences you should have when you’re young, if the opportunity presents itself or life allows.

 Life gets more complicated when you’re older.
 People pair off, and it becomes more difficult to make plans.
 You become more committed to your job and have less free time.
 And your body physically ages—not to mention your memory begins to decline before age 30—so there’s that.